The Clement Pistols

 This Clément design does not have a true disconnector, but instead has a spring and plunger

 The finish and grip plates are the same as on the Type I, but the magazine release is a button on the lower corner of the left grip (like the Models 8 and 9).
-The slide inscription is identical to that on the Type I:
+The slide inscription on some of these pistols is identical to that on the Type I:

 MODELE 1912.
 BREVET 243839

 In addition, some guns are marked “Fulgor” in script on the left side of the frame above the bow of the trigger guard.
 Fulgor is Latin for “flash” or “lightning”.
-We have observed one specimen marked “Enigma” in script on the left side of the slide with ACIER GARANTI (Guaranteed Steel) beneath.
+We have observed two specimens marked “Enigma” in script on the left side of the slide with ACIER GARANTI (Guaranteed Steel) beneath.

 The third type of the Model 1912 is found in 6.35mm Browning (.25 ACP) caliber.
 It is nearly identical to the Type I, retaining the nine flat-bottomed slide serrations, except that it is slightly smaller in all dimensions, does not have milled grooves on either side of the frame, and has a button magazine release on the lower left grip.
 Two of the five specimens we have observed have barrels that extend past the front of the slide.
 Most observed specimens are marked the same as the Types I and II: